kajalpatelinfo/kajalpatelinfo.github.io/resume.md

 - Analyzing and visualizing data extracted from the social media platform Twitter to understand user behavior and conducting sentiment analysis queried by keyword.

+- Using the Twitter API to create NLP algorithms to simulate tweets based on criteria such as location, major current events, and time of day.

 <p style="text-align:left;">
     <b>Machine Educable Noughts and Crosses Engine (MENACE)</b>
     <span style="float:right; text-align: right;">